bootstrapworld/curriculum/lessons/data-cycle/langs/en-us/slides.md

 @image{images/ConsiderData.png, "Consider Data icon", 200}

-When considering the data we need to answer a question, we ask "Which Rows?" and "Which Column(s)?"
+When considering data, we ask:

+* **Which Rows** do we need?
+* **Which Column(s)** do we care about?

 ---
 {layout="Launch"}
 # Consider Data

-Tables are made of *Rows* and *Columns*.
+Tables are made of **Rows** and **Columns**.

 Each Row represents one member of our population.
-In the Animals Dataset, each row is a single animal.
-In a dataset of temperature readings, each row might represent the temperature at a particular hour.{style="font-size:14pt"}
+In the Animals Dataset, each row represents a single animal.
+In a dataset of temperature readings, each row might represent the temperature at a particular hour.{style="font-size:16pt"}

 Columns, on the other hand, represent information _about each row_.
-Every animal, for example, has columns for their name, species, sex, age, weight, legs, whether they are fixed or unfixed, and how long it took to be adopted.{style="font-size:14pt"}
+Every animal, for example, has columns for their name, species, sex, age, weight, legs, whether they are fixed or unfixed, and how long it took to be adopted.{style="font-size:16pt"}

----
-{layout="LaunchR"}
-# Consider Data

-@image{images/ConsiderData.png, "Consider Data icon", 200}

-If we want to know which cat is the heaviest, we _only care about rows for cats_, and _we only need the `pounds` column_.
-If we want to know how many fixed animals are rabbits, _we only care about rows for fixed animals_, and _we only need the `species` column_.

 ---
 {layout="LaunchR"}